Quantum Approximation Optimization Algorithm for the Trellis based Viterbi Decoding of Classical Error Correcting Codes: Proposed Uniform Parameter Optimization (UPO) Strategy

-In Fig. \ref{fig:lansdscape_p3}, we show the landscape of this cost function for $[3,2,1]$ and $[6,3,3]$ code, which is dependent on the uniformly parameterized quantum circuit.
+In Fig. \ref{fig:lansdscape_p3}, we show the landscape of this cost function for $[3,2,1]$ and $[6,3,3]$ code, which results from the uniformly parameterized quantum circuit.
 The optimization landscape is not flat and thus offers suitable optimization.
 This non-flat landscape explains the better efficiency of the UPO strategy.
-While it is expected that if one uses different parameters to prepare the PQC, different layers may cause the landscapes to shift towards the flat region.
-We visualize how barren plateaus still occur in our proposed Viterbi decoder if fixed parameter optimization is used.
-We chose again to work with the $[6,3,3]$ code.
-As the $6$ variable function can not be visualized with ease, we try to fix the first 4 variables and plot the landscape for $\beta_3$ and $\gamma_3$.
+For the FPO, due to random initialization at each layer of unitaries the landscapes are expected to show more flat region.
+We visualize how barren plateaus still occur in the proposed hybrid Viterbi decoder if fixed parameter optimization is used.
+For this we chose to work with the $[6,3,3]$ code.
+As the $6$ variable function can not be visualized with ease, we try to fix the first 4 optimized variables and plot the landscape for $\beta_3$ and $\gamma_3$.
 This help us to analyse the occurrence of vanishing gradients due to $\beta_3$ and $\gamma_3$.
 We observe in Fig. \ref{fig:fixed_land_633}, for a fixed $\beta_3$ there are strips of zero gradients arising due to the parameter $\gamma_3$.
-Thus, fixing parameters and optimizing offers no improvement in efficient optimization than random sampling.\\ We also test the optimization strategy for $p = 15$.
-In this case, also we observe that taking the same parameters for each unitary helps the classical optimizer find good parameters.
-We show the results in Fig. \ref{fig:upo vs fpo 2}.
-In the case of higher-depth PQC also, we observe no flat landscapes that may cause trouble for the classical optimizers.
-We show the optimization landscape for higher depth PQC in Fig. \ref{fig:land_321_10}.
+Thus, fixing the parameters through a layerwise optimization offers no improvement in efficient optimization than random sampling.
+We perform another set of experiments to test the decoders for a higher depth instance of $p = 15$ in Fig. \ref{fig:upo vs fpo 2}.
 We now show the decoding results for other linear block codes and verify the multiple path tracing, all of which has least path metric.